Importing & Loading Source Files in Solidity¶

 Note: It is not possible to import across Workspaces.

-Importing a file from your computer’s filesystem¶
+Importing a file from your computer’s filesystem

 This method uses remixd - the remix daemon.
-Please go to the remixd docs for instructions about how to bridge the divide between the browser and your computers filesystem.
+Please go to the remixd docs for instructions about how to bridge the divide between the browser and your computer’s filesystem.

-More about the import keyword¶
+More about the import keyword

-For a detailed explanation of the import
+For a detailed explanation of the import keyword see the Solidity documentation

-Importing a files for manipulation¶
+Importing files for manipulation

-When importing from the home tab widgets or with a remix command in the console, the files are placed in the root of the current Workspace inside a folder the shows their source - eg github or gists.
+When importing from the home tab widgets or with a remix command in the console, the files are placed in the root of the current Workspace inside a folder that shows their source - eg github or gists.

-Import buttons on the Remix home tab¶
+Import buttons on the Remix home tab

 The Gist, Github, Swarm, IPFS, & HTTPS buttons are to assist in getting files into Remix so you can explore.